jorgeaffonso/Create-PDF-Invoices/README.md

-What is this project ?
+# What is this project ?
-This is a app tp creatte PDF invoices out of excel files.
+This is a app tp create PDF invoices out of excel files.

+run in PyCharm